danfuzz/fuzz-synth/awk-music/README.md

 This is a port of Kyle Keen's generative piece "AWK Music" to the Organelle.
 Find the original at <http://kmkeen.com/awk-music/>.

+**Note:** This is not a translation of the piece to PureData.
+It uses the original AWK code, running it with `awk` per se on the Organelle.

 ### How to build

 The script `scripts/build-organelle` builds an install file for the Organelle.